glinscott/leela-chess/README.md

 ./parse.py configs/your-config.yaml
 ```

 That will bring up Tensorflow and start running training.
 You can look at the config file in `training/tf/configs/example.yaml` to get an idea of all the configurable parameters.
-This config file is ment to be a unified configuration for all the executables pythonscripts in the training directory.
+This config file is meant to be a unified configuration for all the executable pythonscripts in the training directory.
 After starting the above command you should see output like this:
 ```
 2018-01-12 09:57:00.089784: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1120] Creating TensorFlow device (/device:GPU:0) -> (device: 0, name: GeForce GTX TITAN X, pci bus id: 0000:02:00.0, compute capability: 5.2)
 2018-01-12 09:57:13.126277: I tensorflow/core/kernels/shuffle_dataset_op.cc:110] Filling up shuffle buffer (this may take a while): 43496 of 65536